Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Abandoning an animal is against the law.
 So, if you feel like you can no longer care for your cat or dog, don’t only release it back into the wild but instead contact an animal shelter.
 They’ll find it a new home.

-The 2 Most Positive Statistics About Adopting Pets from Animal Shelters
+Adopting Pets From Animal Shelters

 10. Before adoption, animals in a shelter are health-screened.
-(Direct Line)

 Before animals are adopted from a shelter, they’re health-screened to determine whether they have any health issues that the new owners will need to be aware of upon adopting it.